Affordable Male Infertility Treatment In India: Top Doctors & Hospitals

 - Medication for infertility

 ART techniques have been using extensively to treat male infertility issues.
 ART technique has offered much more advanced technology to deal with acute male fertility issues.
-One of the very common and preferred male infertility treatments is IVF with ICSI, where a single sperm is injected into the egg (retrieved) for a healthy and fast fertilization.
+One of the very common and preferred male infertility treatments is IVF with ICSI treatment, where a single sperm is injected into the egg (retrieved) for a healthy and fast fertilization.
 ICSI is one of the advanced ART methodologies that provide a decent success rate to work on male infertility issues.

 SSR or Surgical Sperm Retrieval is the surgical way to treat male infertility issue, where the fertility surgeon retrieves the sperm from the patient’s testes or epididymis.
 Under general anaesthesia, this surgery is accomplished by the team of We Care fertility veterans.